Hardware Configuration II

 Run-time Configuration

 Most likely you need to configure a driver that is available as a module.
-Some basic commands first:- shows all configured modules on your system.

 /sbin/lsmod